barnii77/CodexMaster/README.md

 - python (required) >= 3.9
 - node.js (required) >= 22
 - docker (recommended): If you want to run Codex in a docker container to minimize potential damage.
+I recommend rootless docker.

 # License
 [MIT License](LICENSE)